lgeurts/lgeurts.github.io/_posts/2021-10-15-ubuntu-setup-notes-for-x1-carbon-gen8.md

 ```
 4. Check again that the result from running the rdmsr command is 3.

-I use lower temperature levels to preserve battery life.
-To change defalt values, edit /etc/lenovo_fix.conf, and set the Trip_Temp_C for both battery and AC the way you want:
+I use lower temperature levels to preserve battery life at the cost of performance.
+To change default values, edit /etc/lenovo_fix.conf, and set the Trip_Temp_C for both battery and AC the way you want:
 ```
 [BATTERY]
 # Other options here...